West Ham United F.C.: Birth of West Ham United (1901–1961)

 In 1919, still under King's leadership, West Ham gained entrance to the Football League Second Division, their first game being a 1–1 draw with Lincoln City, and were promoted to the First Division in 1923, also making it to the first ever FA Cup final to be held at the old Wembley Stadium.
 Their opponents were Bolton Wanderers.
-This was also known as the "White Horse final", so named because an estimated 200,000 people came to see the match and the crowd was spilling out on to the pitch, which had to be cleared prior to kick-off by "Billie", a giant white horse (actually grey) being ridden by PC George Scorey.
+This was also known as the "White Horse final", where nearly 300,000 people (according to Police estimates) came to see the match.
+Overcrowding led to the crowd spilling out on to the pitch, which had to be cleared prior to kick-off by "Billie", a giant white horse (actually grey) being ridden by PC George Scorey.
 The cup final match itself ended 2–0 to Bolton.
 The team enjoyed mixed success in the First Division but retained their status for ten years and reached the FA Cup semi-final in 1933.

 In 1932, the club was relegated to the Second Division and long-term custodian Syd King was sacked after serving the club in the role of manager for 32 years, and as a player from 1899 to 1903.
 Following relegation, King had mental health problems.
 He appeared drunk at a board meeting and killed himself soon after.
 He was replaced with his assistant manager Charlie Paynter, who himself had been with West Ham in a number of roles since 1897 and who went on to serve the team in this role until 1950 for a total of 480 games.
+At the start of the 1939–1940 season, the club has assembled a group of players that Charlie Paynter believed was the most talented he'd managed.
+This included local men brought through the youth team such as Len Goulden, an England regular, and successful signings from the English and Scottish Leagues.
+There was hope for promotion and a successful new era until war broke out three matches into the season and league football was suspended for six years.

+Although league competition was suspended, the War Cup was played in place of the FA Cup for the duration of hostilities.
+In June 1940 the club won its first major trophy, winning the War Cup by beating first division Blackburn Rovers 1–0 at Wembley Stadium.
 The club spent most of the next thirty years in the second division, first under Paynter and then later under the leadership of former player Ted Fenton.
 Fenton succeeded in getting the club promoted back to the top level of English football in 1958.
 With the considerable input of player Malcolm Allison, Fenton helped develop both the initial batch of future West Ham stars and West Ham's approach to the game.